 Parent PLUS loans are federal student loans, but they are very unique.
-Instead of being borrowed by the student, they loans are borrowed by the Parent.
-At the time of paying for college this difference may seem small, but in repayment it is a major difference.
-The loan is in the parent’s name and the parent is responsible for the debt.
+Instead of being borrowed by the student, the loans are borrowed by the parent.
+At the time of paying for college, this difference may seem small, but in repayment, it is a major difference.
+The loan is in the parent’s name, and the parent is responsible for the debt.
 Some families end up having major personal and financial hardships when the parent expects the child to pay and the child expects the parent to pay.
 The debt collectors will expect the parent to pay.

-Making things more complicated is that the Parent PLUS repayment plans are a bit more limited than the options for other federal student loans.
+Making things more complicated is that the Parent PLUS repayment plans are more limited than the options for other federal student loans.

 These higher rates and fees combined with more limited options make Parent PLUS loans noticeably different than other federal student loans.
 Families should probably treat Parent PLUS loans as a viable option, but it isn’t the no brainer that other federal loans are.

 The option that many parents consider in place of a Parent PLUS loan is to co-sign their child’s private loan.
-Often students lack the credit history to qualify for a private loan on their own, so a parent may be needed.
+Often students lack the credit history to qualify for a private loan on their own, hence the reason a parent co-signer may be needed.